Space Seed: Plot

 Khan is placed under guard in quarters.
 McGivers is sent to brief him on current events.
-Taking advantage of McGivers' attraction towards him, Khan tells her he means to find a planet willing to be led by him, and needs her help to take over Enterprise.
-Reluctantly, she agrees, beaming Khan to Botany Bay, where he revives the rest of his people.
-They return to Enterprise and take control of the ship, but cannot navigate it.
-Khan throws Kirk into a decompression chamber and threatens to slowly suffocate all of them unless at least one of Kirk's crew agrees to help him, promising to treat them well if they join him and saying that improving man is better than improving machines.
-But not a single crew-member helps him and Khan is dumbfounded.
+Taking advantage of McGivers' attraction towards him, Khan tells her he means to rule mankind again and needs her help.
+Reluctantly, she agrees, and Khan revives the rest of his people and takes control of Enterprise.
+Khan throws Kirk into a decompression chamber, and threatens to slowly suffocate him unless Enterprise's command crew agree to follow him.
 Having a change of heart, McGivers frees Kirk from the chamber.
 Kirk and Spock vent anesthetic gas throughout the entire ship to disable Khan and his people.
-Khan escapes the gas and goes to Engineering, where he attempts to destroy Enterprise, but Kirk confronts him.
-They fight and Kirk knocks Khan unconscious.
+Khan escapes the gas and goes to Engineering, where he attempts to destroy Enterprise, but Kirk confronts him and knocks Khan unconscious in the resulting fight.

 Kirk holds a hearing to decide the fate of Khan and his people.
-In a shocking turn of events, Kirk drops all charges, believing that sentencing Khan and his people to a penal colony would be a terrible waste of their potential.
-He offers Khan a choice to either join modern society as a commoner or settle and rule Ceti Alpha V, an uninhabited, fertile world that he describes as "no worse than the Botany Bay Colony on Earth," and which Kirk believes would be a perfect place for Khan to "tame".
-Khan accepts Kirk's offer, citing Milton's Paradise Lost.
-Instead of a court-martial for McGivers, Kirk allows her to go with Khan.
+Rather than sending them to a penal colony, Kirk offers Khan and his people exile to Ceti Alpha V, a harsh world that he believes would be a perfect place for Khan to "tame".
+Khan accepts, citing Milton's Paradise Lost that it is better to reign in hell than serve in heaven.
+Kirk allows McGivers to go with Khan, rather than be court-martialed.
 Spock notes that it would be interesting to see what Khan makes of Ceti Alpha V in 100 years.